olimci/site/site/content/posts/physics-rli.md

 rss_include: true
 ---

-This is my research-led-investigation project on optical rotation of chiral molecules, from 2nd year. it scored 63%.
+this is my research-led-investigation project on optical rotation of chiral molecules, from 2nd year. it scored 63%.

 [see the full pdf](/RLI.pdf)